luca3m/luca3m.github.io/_posts/2014-05-26-median-filter-redis.md

 ---

-Recently I had to implement a median filter algorithm, I found Redis very powerful to accomplish it!
+Recently I had to implement a median filter algorithm, I found Redis very powerful to accomplish this!
 A very simple solution and scalable.

 As described in [Wikipedia](http://en.wikipedia.org/wiki/Median_filter), Median filter works in this way: given a signal, output sample is the median of last N input